 Burst mode addressing, where the subaddresses are automatically incremented at word boundaries, can be used for writing large amounts of data to contiguous registers.
-This increment happens automatically after a single-word write or read unless a stop condition is encountered (I2C) or CLATCH is brought high (SPI).
+This increment happens automatically after a single-word write or read unless a stop condition is encountered ( $I^2C$ ) or $\overline{CLATCH}$ is brought high (SPI).
 A burst write starts like a single-word write, but following the first data-word, the data-word for the next immediate address can be written immediately without sending its two-byte address.

-The registers in the ADAU1361 are one byte wide with the exception of the PLL control register, which is six bytes wide.
-The auto-increment feature knows the word length at each subaddress, so the subaddress does not need to be specified manually for each address in a burst write.
+The registers in the ADAU1961 are one byte wide with the exception of the PLL control register, which is six bytes wide.
+The autoincrement feature knows the word length at each subaddress, so the subaddress does not need to be specified manually for each address in a burst write.

-The subaddresses are auto-incremented by 1 following each read or write of a data-word, regardless of whether there is a valid register word at that address.
+The subaddresses are autoincremented by 1 following each read or write of a data-word, regardless of whether there is a valid register word at that address.
 Address holes in the register map can be written to or read from without consequence.
-In the ADAU1361, these address holes exist at Address 0x4001, Address 0x4003 to Address 0x4007, Address 0x402E, and Address 0x4032 to Address 0x4035.
-A single-byte write to these registers is ignored by the ADAU1361, and a read returns a single byte 0x00.
+In the ADAU1961, these address holes exist at Address 0x4001, Address 0x4003 to Address 0x4007, Address 0x402E, and Address 0x4032 to Address 0x4035.
+A single-byte write to these registers is ignored by the ADAU1961, and a read returns a single byte 0x00.

-I2C PORT
+IC PORT

-The ADAU1361 supports a 2-wire serial (I2C-compatible) microprocessor bus driving multiple peripherals.
-Two pins, serial data (SDA) and serial clock (SCL), carry information between the ADAU1361 and the system I2C master controller.
-In I2C mode, the ADAU1361 is always a slave on the bus, meaning that it cannot initiate a data transfer.
+The ADAU1961 supports a 2-wire serial (I2C-compatible) microprocessor bus driving multiple peripherals.
+Two pins, serial data (SDA) and serial clock (SCL), carry information between the ADAU1961 and the system I2C master controller.
+In I2C mode, the ADAU1961 is always a slave on the bus, meaning that it cannot initiate a data transfer.
 Each slave device is recognized by a unique address.
-The address and R/ \overline{W} byte format is shown in Table 21.
+The address and $R/\overline{W}$ byte format is shown in Table 20.
 The address resides in the first seven bits of the I2C write.
-Bits[5:6] of the I2C address for the ADAU1361 are set by the levels on the ADDR1 and ADDR0 pins.
-The LSB of the address-the R/ \overline{W} bit-specifies either a read or write operation.
+Bits[5:6] of the I2C address for the ADAU1961 are set by the levels on the ADDR1 and ADDR0 pins.
+The LSB of the address-the $R/\overline{W}$ bit-specifies either a read or write operation.
 Logic Level 1 corresponds to a read operation, and Logic Level 0 corresponds to a write operation.

-Table 21.
-ADAU1361 I2C Address and Read/Write Byte Format
+Table 20.
+ADAU1961 IC Address and Read/Write Byte Format

-Bit 0 Bit 1 Bit 2 Bit 3 Bit 4 Bit 5 Bit 6 Bit 7 0 1 1 1 0 ADDR1 ADDR0 R/W
+1 Bit 0 Bit 1 Bit 2 Bit 3 Bit 4 Bit 5 Bit 6 Bit 7 0 1 1 1 0 ADDR1 ADDR0 R/W

 The SDA and SCL pins should each have a 2 $k\Omega$ pull-up resistor on the line connected to it.
-The voltage on these signal lines should not be higher than IOVDD (1.8 V to 3.3 V).
+The voltage on these signal lines should not be higher than IOVDD (3.3 V).